peterkeen/homelab/README.md

 1. Loads `hosts.yml`
 1. Gathers secrets from 1Password using the `op` command line tool
-2. Generates a Tailscale auth key using an OAuth credential found in 1Password
+2. Generates a Tailscale auth key for each combination of tags found in the stacks using an OAuth credential found in 1Password
 3. Renders any templated files that it finds (i.e. files ending in `.erb`)
 4. Re-loads `hosts.yml`
 5. Iterates over each host in the config and builds a directory to be rsync'd to the host